How to Write an Excellent NP School Personal Statement

 Dahring also stated, “The other important thing is to have a really good understanding of the NP Scope of Practice Laws. . .You should have a clear idea of what you are allowed and not allowed to do in the states where you apply for NP school and intend to work as a nurse practitioner.”

-NPs are allowed to practice more independently in some states than others—and a solid understanding of these regional nuances can inform one’s essay.
+NPs can practice more independently in some states than others—and a solid understanding of these regional nuances can inform one’s essay.

 Take Time to Communicate Clearly

 Above all, take the time to write and edit well.
-Admissions committees read through hundreds of personal statements, so taking time to communicate concisely and clearly can increase an applicant’s chances for admission to an NP program.
+Admissions committees read through hundreds of personal statements, so communicating concisely and clearly can increase an applicant’s chances of admission to an NP program.

-Dr. Doreen Rodgers is an assistant professor of nursing and the graduate nursing program director at Utica College in New York.
+Dr. Doreen Rogers is an assistant professor of nursing and the graduate nursing program director at Utica University in New York.
 She advises applicants to use their best writing skills:

 Remember, your personal statement is an opportunity for you to convey what motivates you and discuss your priorities as a healthcare professional while extending them to your future career as a nurse practitioner.
 Some aspects that are exceptionally important are the use of appropriate grammar, spelling, word selection, and sentence structure (including an introductory paragraph, transition sentences in between paragraphs, and a conclusion that ties everything together).

-Dr. Rodgers also recommended taking the time to communicate clearly: “Try not to rush this statement.
-We recommend taking some time to reflect on your nursing career accomplishments, as well as situations that perhaps were learning situations that did not end favorably.
+Dr. Rogers also recommended taking the time to communicate clearly: “Try not to rush this statement.
+Instead, we recommend taking some time to reflect on your nursing career accomplishments, as well as situations that perhaps were learning situations that did not end favorably.
 Use these to reflect on your motivation and priorities and how they apply to the topic that the school has provided.”

 Rachel Drummond is a freelance writer, educator, and yogini from Oregon.
 She’s taught English to international university students in the United States and Japan for more than a decade and has a master’s degree in education from the University of Oregon.
 A dedicated Ashtanga yoga practitioner, Rachel is interested in exploring the nuanced philosophical aspects of contemplative physical practices and how they apply in daily life.
 She writes about this topic among others on her blog (Instagram: @racheldrummondyoga).